fenago/data-wrangling-python/lab_guides/Lab_9.md

 Suppose you are asked the following question:

-*In India, did the enrollment in primary/secondary/tertiary education increase with the improvement of per capita GDP in the past 15 years?
+*Did the enrollment in primary/secondary/tertiary education increase with the improvement of per capita GDP in the past 15 years?
 To provide an accurate and analyzed result, machine learning and data visualization techniques will be used by an expert data scientist*.
 The